ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-best-save.md

 When a config is sent like this, and without price data, the schedule will be replanned based on the last previously received price data.
 If no price data has been received, no scheduling is done.

 However, you can send config and price data in the same message.
-Then both will be used .
+Then both will be used.

 ## Input